Everything Is Connected And Why You Don't Feel It

 "...states of insight into depths of truth unplumbed by the discursive intellect.
 They are illuminations, revelations, full of significance and importance, all inarticulate though they remain; and as a rule they carry with them a curious sense of authority…"

 It all starts with some form of inner prompting.
-This is felt in your heart not your head.
+This is often felt in your heart rather than your head.
 Gnosis is an experience not based in concepts and beliefs but in the sensibility of the heart.

 The Christian perspective would frame this as the grace of God, Buddhists would see this as the awakening Buddha nature.